 Our society is an odd one.
 Material objects rule short-term.
 Attractions tend to be glamorized, and the carcass of bad decisions are left behind.
 Under the darkness of the past, we simply smile and move on.

 But like any artist, our body of work is always there, available for the same scrutiny a film critic projects onto the film director.
 We are always on display.
 And our decisions will define us in the end.

 When we get to the latter stages of life we begin creating our Greatest Hits album, one that we believe what represents us most accurately to the world.
-An award give to us by local organization, a school record established back in high school or the story of when we played in a cover band one summer.
-But in reality, these are not the pieces the most important people in life will remember us.
+An award by a local organization, a school record established back in high school or the story of when we played in a cover band one summer.
+But in reality, these are not the pieces the most important people in our life will remember us for.
 No, the best tracks are hidden between the hits of life, the ones we believe no one noticed along the way.